larq/larq/docs/guides/key-concepts.md

 If you are new to Larq and/or Binarized Neural Networks (BNNs), this is the right place to start.
 Below, we summarize the key concepts you need to understand to work with BNNs.

 ## Quantizer

 The transformation from high-precision Neural Networks to Quantized Neural Networks (QNNs) is achieved by [quantization](https://en.wikipedia.org/wiki/Quantization_(signal_processing)).
 This is the process of mapping a large set of, often continuous, values to a smaller countable set.
-Binarized Neural Networks are a special case of QNNs, where the quantization output is binary.
+Binarized Neural Networks are a special case of QNNs, where the quantization output \(x_q\) is binary:
+\\[
+x_q = q(x), \quad x_q \in \\{-1, +1\\}, x \in \mathbb{R}
+\\]

-In `larq`, A [quantizer](https://larq.dev/api/quantizers/) defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
+In `larq`, A [quantizer](https://larq.dev/api/quantizers/) \(q\) defines the way of transforming a full precision input to a quantized output and the pseudo-gradient method used for the backwards pass.
 The latter is called pseudo-gradient, as it is in general not the true gradient.

 Generally, you will find quantizers throughout the network to quantize activations.
 This is because most layers output integers, even if all inputs are binary, because they sum over multiple binary values.

 It is also common to apply quantizers to the weights during training.
 This is necessary when relying on real-valued latent-weights to accumulate non-binary update steps, a common optimization strategy for BNNs.
 After training is finished, the real-valued weights and associated quantization operations can be discarded.

 ### Pseudo-Gradient

 The true gradient of a quantizer is in general zero almost everywhere and therefore cannot be used for gradient descent.
 Instead, the optimization of BNNs relies on what we call pseudo-gradients, which are used during back-propagation.
 In the documentation for each quantizer you will find the definition and a graph of the pseudo-gradient.

 ## Quantized Layers

 Each [quantized layer](https://larq.dev/api/layers/) accepts an `input_quantizer` and a `kernel_quantizer` that describe the way of quantizing the incoming activations and weights of the layer respectively.
 If both `input_quantizer` and `kernel_quantizer` are `None` the layer is equivalent to a full precision layer.

 A quantized layer computes activations \(\boldsymbol{y}\) as: